-Business combinations are accounted for using the acquisition method.
-The cost of an acquisition is measured as the aggregate of the consideration transferred, which is measured at acquisition date fair value, and the amount of any non-controlling interests in the acquiree.
+A change in the ownership interest of a subsidiary, without a loss of control, is accounted for as an equity transaction.
+If the Group loses control over a subsidiary, it derecognises the related assets (including goodwill), liabilities, non-controlling interest and other ents of equity, while any resultant gain or loss is recognised in profit or loss.
+Any investment retained is recognised at fair value transferred, which is measured at aquisition date fair value, and the amount of any non-controlling interests in the acquiree.
 For each business combination, the Group elects whether to measure the non-controlling interests in the acquiree at fair value or at the proportionate share of the acquiree's identifiable net assets.
-Acquisition-related costs are expensed as incurred and included in administrative expenses.
+Acquisition-related costs are expensed as incurred and included in administrative expenses acquires usustinated in easest.
+Acquisition related costs are expensed as inclined and induced in administrative expenses.